GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 Most of the time, it's safe to share the artifacts that Maven downloads across builds.
 And it usually makes a build much faster.

+**We need a cache**

-Because Knative Build is native to Kubernetes, it can leverage [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to share files across builds.
+Because Knative Build is native to Kubernetes, it can leverage [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to share a cache across builds.
 All we have to do is make some changes to the `build.yaml`.

+**Click the `Continue` button to configure this cache...**

-### Update the Build manifest
+## Update the Build manifest

 We are going to use a more elaborate version of the Build manifest that looks like that: